-HIIG's reliance on a select group of MGUs and MGAs and such relationships may not continue.
+Skyward Specialty's reliance on a select group of MGUs and MGAs and such relationships may not continue.

-HIIG distributes a significant portion of products through a select group of MGUs and MGAs.
-Of the 2019 gross written premiums, 38%, or \$331 million, were distributed through six MGUs and/or MGAs.
-HIIG's relationship with any of these MGUs and/or MGAs may be discontinued at any time.
-Even if the relationships continue, they may not be on terms that are profitable for HIIG.
-The termination of a relationship with one or more significant MGUs and/or MGAs could result in lower gross written premiums and could have a material adverse effect on HIIG's results of operations or business prospects.
+Skyward Specialty distributes a significant portion of products through a select group of MGUs and MGAs.
+Of the 2020 gross written premiums, 35.8%, or \$313 million, were distributed through 5 MGUs and/or MGAs (1 MGU relationship was terminated mid-year, leaving 4 MGU relationships).
+Skyward Specialty's relationship with any of these MGUs and/or MGAs may be discontinued at any time.
+Even if the relationships continue, they may not be on terms that are profitable for Skyward Specialty.
+The termination of a relationship with one or more significant MGUs and/or MGAs could result in lower gross written premiums and could have a material adverse effect on Skyward Specialty's results of operations or business prospects.

-Inability to accurately assess underwriting risk could reduce HIIG's net earnings
+Inability to accurately assess underwriting risk could reduce Skyward Specialty's financial results

-HIIG's underwriting success is dependent on its ability to accurately assess the risks associated with the business on which the risk is retained.
-HIIG relies on the experience of its underwriting staff in assessing these risks.
-If HIIG fails to accurately assess the risks it retains, HIIG may fail to establish appropriate premium rates and its reserves may be inadequate to cover its losses, which could reduce its net earnings.
-The underwriting process is further complicated by HIIG's exposure to unpredictable developments, including earthquakes, weather-related events and other natural catastrophes, as well as war and acts of terrorism and those that may result from volatility in the financial markets and other systemic risks.
+Skyward Specialty's underwriting success is dependent on its ability to accurately assess the risks associated with the business on which the risk is retained.
+Skyward Specialty relies on the experience of its underwriting staff in assessing these risks.
+If Skyward Specialty fails to accurately assess the risks it retains, Skyward Specialty may fail to establish appropriate premium rates which could reduce its financial results.
+The underwriting process is further complicated by Skyward Specialty's exposure to unpredictable developments, including earthquakes, weatherrelated events and other natural catastrophes, as well as war and acts of terrorism and those that may result from volatility in the financial markets and other systemic risks.

-Retentions in various lines of business expose HIIG to potential losses
+Retentions in various lines of business expose Skyward Specialty to potential losses

-HIIG retains risk for its own account on business underwritten by its insurance companies.
-The determination to not purchase reinsurance, or to reduce the amount of reinsurance HIIG purchases, for a particular risk or line of business is based on a variety of factors including market conditions, pricing, availability of reinsurance, the level of HIIG's capital and its loss history.
-Such determinations can have the effect of increasing HIIG's financial exposure to losses associated with such risks or in such lines of business and, in the event of significant losses associated with such risks or lines of business, could have a material adverse effect on HIIG's financial position, results of operations and cash flows.
+Skyward Specialty retains risk on business underwritten by its insurance companies.
+The determination to not purchase reinsurance, or to reduce the amount of reinsurance Skyward Specialty purchases, for a particular risk or line of business is based on a variety of factors including market conditions, pricing, availability of reinsurance, the level of Skyward Specialty's capital and its loss history.
+Such determinations can have the effect of increasing Skyward Specialty's exposure to losses associated with such risks or in such lines of business and, in the event of significant losses associated with such risks or lines of business, could have a material adverse effect on Skyward Specialty's financial position, results of operations and cash flows.

-HIIG may have inadequate reinsurance protection for some of the risks it has underwritten
+Skyward Specialty may have inadequate reinsurance protection for some of the risks it has underwritten

-HIIG purchases reinsurance for a portion of the risks underwritten by its insurance companies, especially volatile and catastrophe-exposed risks.
-Market conditions beyond HIIG's control determine the availability and cost of the reinsurance protection it purchases.
+Skyward Specialty purchases reinsurance for a portion of the risks underwritten by its insurance companies, especially volatile and catastrophe-exposed risks.
+Market conditions beyond Skyward Specialty's control determine the availability and cost of the reinsurance protection it purchases.
 In addition, the historical results of reinsurance programs and the availability of capital also affect the availability of reinsurance.
-HIIG's reinsurance facilities are generally subject to annual renewal.
-HIIG cannot assure that it can maintain its current reinsurance facilities or that HIIG can obtain other reinsurance facilities in adequate amounts and at favourable rates.
-Any of these potential developments could have a material adverse effect on HIIG's financial position, results of operations and cash flows.
+Skyward Specialty's reinsurance facilities are generally subject to annual renewal.
+Skyward Specialty cannot assure that it can maintain its current reinsurance program or that Skyward Specialty can obtain other reinsurance facilities in adequate amounts and at favourable rates.
+Any of these potential developments could have a material adverse effect on Skyward Specialty's financial position, results of operations and cash flows.

-HIIG relies on key personnel
+Skyward Specialty relies on key personnel

-HIIG's success depends to a certain degree upon certain key members of management (including its CEO and certain senior executive officers).
-These individuals are a significant factor in HIIG's growth and success.
-The loss of the service of certain members of management and certain key employees for whatever reason could have a material adverse effect on HIIG.
+Skyward Specialty's success depends to a certain degree upon certain key members of management (including its Chief Executive Officer and certain directors and senior executive officers).
+These individuals are a significant factor in Skyward Specialty's growth and success.
+The loss of the service of certain members of management and certain key employees for whatever reason could have a material adverse effect on Skyward Specialty.